Tino-FRC-2473/RemoteUSBGamepad/README.md

 Bridge USB gamepad over IP to enable FTC remote operation

 ## Setup
 This project uses pipenv to manage dependencies.
+Run `pipenv install` on first clone to download and install Python dependencies.

 Run server script with `pipenv run python3 server/gamepad_bridge_server.py test.txt`, open client HTML in a browser.

 ## Protocol
 The same binary message format will be used over the Websocket and serial connection.
 We shall use little-endian byte order to match the Arduino/ARM processor convention.
 All messages start with the following header: